 Even the smallest improvement in conversion rate for any site with significant sales will lead to a notable return on investment.
 For example, an improvement from 3.1% to 3.6% in conversion rate for a site with $50,000,000 annual sales will yield $8,060,000 extra sales every year.

-A full-site Health & Beauty desktop and mobile UX audit across all 7 audit focus areas cost $12,700 (USD) — this includes a volume discount of $5,200 compared to the rate for 7 individual “focused UX audits”.
+An annual full-site Health & Beauty desktop and mobile UX audit across all 7 audit focus areas cost $12,700 (USD) per year.

 A full UX review and analysis by Baymard’s team of UX researchers of both your desktop and mobile websites.